CyrexEnterprise/backbone-donderstarter/README.md

 After adding the package, you need to include it into the build process (gulpfile.js:41) and into your main.js file.
 Both have documented examples in the files themselves.

 ## Gulp tasks
-- **gulp** will build the files inside the /dist folder and perform a watch.
+- **npm run gulp** will build the files inside the /dist folder and perform a watch.
 You are ready to start developing
-- **gulp clean** will clean the dist folder
+- **npm run clean** will clean the dist folder
-- **gulp build** will build the files inside the /dist folder without triggering a watch
+- **npm run build** will build the files inside the /dist folder without triggering a watch
-- **gulp release** will do the same build but with a js uglify in the end

 ## Notice
 There is no staging/dist setup yet